 You run large-scale ABM advertising campaigns.
 Demandbase's advertising module is its strongest differentiator.
 If your strategy depends on serving targeted display ads to specific accounts and measuring engagement across channels, Demandbase's ad orchestration is hard to match.

 You have a mature ABM program with dedicated ops.
-If you already have a marketing operations team, an established ABM playbook, and the budget to invest $70,000+ per year, Demandbase can be the orchestration layer that ties your campaigns together.
+If you already have a marketing operations team, an established ABM playbook, and the budget for a contract around the Vendr median, Demandbase can be the orchestration layer that ties your campaigns together.

 Your average deal size exceeds $50,000.
 The ROI math works when a single influenced deal covers a quarter or more of your annual Demandbase spend.